SenseTecnic/node-red-contrib-osisoft-web-api/README.md

 ### Web API write node: Write data to Pi Server

-This is the node to write data to the Pi server.
+This is the node to write data to the PI Server.
 Currently, you can either write data to points in your data servers by Web ID, point paths, or you can write data to any other API endpoints with your own URL input.

   * By Web ID: Write to a point in data servers by using Web ID
   * By Point Path: Write to a point in data servers by using the point path.
 The node will first query the path, and write to that point using the Web ID returned from the query.